Lake St. Lucia

-Lake St Lucia (Lake Saint Lucia) is an estuarine lake system in northern KwaZulu-Natal, South Africa.
-It is the largest estuarine lake in Southern Africa, covering an area of approximately 350 km2, and falls within the iSimangaliso Wetland Park (a World Heritage Site).
+Lake St Lucia (also Lake Saint Lucia) is an estuarine lake system in northern KwaZulu-Natal, South Africa.
+It is the largest estuarine lake in Africa and in Southern Africa, covering an area of approximately 325–350 km2 and accounting for roughly 80% of KwaZulu-Natal's total estuarine area.
+The lake forms the central feature of the iSimangaliso Wetland Park, South Africa's first UNESCO World Heritage Site, which was inscribed in December 1999, and it has been designated a Ramsar Wetland of International Importance since 1986.

-The lake was named Santa Lucia by Manuel Perestrello on 13 December 1575, the day of the feast of Saint Lucy.
-It was later renamed to St. Lucia.